 - Knowing Your Real Audience By Utilizing Google Analytics

-Being present online has been a major part of my success.
-Both growing and engaging my audience, while also reinventing how I utilize the platform.
-You will find me and my business partner present daily on Instagram, Pinterest and Facebook.
+Being present online has been a major part of our success.
+Both for growing and engaging our audience, and also reinventing how we utilize the platform.
+You will find us present daily on Instagram, Pinterest and Facebook.

-Here is some of my best advice on social media use:
+Here is some of our best advice on social media use:

 - Quadruple Your Instagram (BONUS: 5-Day FREE Course)